May 21, 2018

 There is other behavioural data that can be used to cleverly recommend suitable matches too.
 Dating site eHarmony examines and derives meaning from many of the ways its users interact with it.
 For example, the frequency of their logins and the amount of time spent on the site can say a lot about how serious they are about finding a partner, while whether or not they are comfortable making the first move can help the site offer matches who are more likely to respond to their individual style of online dating.

 As one of the oldest dating sites going, eHarmony also analyses historical data from its billions of past matches, using AI to identify actionable insights about the most successful.

 Due to the very human tendency to idealise ourselves to others while on the quest for love, it’s not surprising that much of the data analytics behind online dating attempts to uncover what users are really like and what they’re really looking for.
 Big data has much to tell us about consumers from their online behaviour, whether they are users signed up to a dating app, or current or prospective customers or clients.

 At Ikano Insight, we know exactly how to use big data to help you get to know your customers better through greater Business Intelligence, and how to implement this within your marketing campaigns for optimum results.
-If you think we could be the perfect match for your business, don’t hesitate to get in touchget in touch with the team.
+If you think we could be the perfect match for your business, don’t hesitate to get in touch with the team or request a consultation to speak to a specialist.